 Metabolic challenges at CHDR

-The early phase development of drugs has entered a new era that requires more efficient study designs and rational choice of biomarkers.
-Estimation of therapeutic efficacy of new metabolic drugs during early human drug development is challenging and often only possible in phase II of drug development, when the drug is administered for the first time to the relevant patient population.
+compounds.
+However, estimation of therapeutic efficacy of new metabolic drugs during early clinical drug development is challenging and often only possible in phase 2, when the drug is administered for the first time to the relevant patient population.

-Assessment of potential therapeutic efficacy at earlier stages greatly stimulates and facilitates a more rational development of new metabolic compounds.

 Assessment of intervention effect